tensorlayer/HyperPose/docs/markdown/quick_start/training.md

-# Quick Start of Model Training
+# Quick Start of Training Library

 ## Prerequisites
 * Make sure you have configured 'hyperpose' virtual environment following the training installation guide,(if not, you can refer to [training installation](../install/training.md)).